heyauri/watermark-ng/README.md

 # watermark-ng
 Pure js `Watermark` library that can be mounted on any specified HTML block element instead of the `document.body` only.

 Extended from package `watermark-plus@1.6.0` for personal usage.
-[Original version](https://gitee.com/yanhuakang/watermark)
+[Original version here](https://gitee.com/yanhuakang/watermark)

+What have been promoted in this package:
+- ✅ Custom parment that the watermark can be mounted on instead of only the `body`
+- ✅ Compatible with IE 11
+- ✅ a watermark removed callback is introduced
+- ✅ easier to reload some later content, tips or any other properties for the created watermak

+## Detail Introduction

 The watermark DOM element now can be mounted on any specified HTML block element via two properties: the `parentElement` and the `parentElementId`.